Taus1999/Task-List/README.md

 **Functionalities**

 User can add tasks and also filter through them.
 On demand the user can also remove tasks separately and as well as individually.
-The browser save up tasks in the local storage so even after reloading the page no data is lost.
+The browser saves up tasks in the local storage so even after reloading the page, no data is lost.

 **What did I learn?**